donbonifacio/blog/content/post/productivity-index.md

 I remember a day I was browsing support tickets and I saw someone suggesting a new feature.
 The thing is, _I_ had implemented that feature years ago.
 But somehow, our clients didn't know about it.
 That's why it's important to understand what success is.
-If we're releasing a new feature, let's also understand how are we going to _sell it_.
+If we're releasing a new feature, lets also understand how are we going to _sell it_.

 # About quality